 What if, on the other hand, a staff member dies on the job due to a third party’s negligence?
 In this instance, may surviving family members pursue a wrongful death claim?
 What is the difference between a wrongful death lawsuit and death benefits from workers’ compensation?
 We address all of these concerns below.

-First and foremost, you should be aware that if your domestic partner or spouse died in a working accident, you may receive workers’ compensation death benefits based on the circumstances.
-You can submit a wrongful death lawsuit in order to obtain even more money based on the circumstances of your loved one’s death.
+First and foremost, you should be aware that if your domestic partner or spouse died in a working accident, you might receive workers’ compensation death benefits based on the circumstances.
+You can submit a wrongful death lawsuit to obtain even more money based on your loved one’s death circumstances.

 A wrongful death lawyer can assist you in determining what benefits you may obtain and negotiating the best potential settlement.
 Without a doubt, no sum of money can bring a loved one back, but it can assist you with keeping afloat financially.